-Pasinex Arama also received a TRY 5.0 million payment (approximately \$357,000 using the exchange rates on the date the amount was received) (see note 5), in the form of an advance for a dividend that is expected to be declared in 2023.
-This amount is included in due to related parties until the dividend is declared.
-The value of the advanced dividend at December 31, 2022, using the year-end exchange rate is \$362,000.
+In 2022, Pasinex Arama received a TRY 5.0 million payment (approximately \$357,000 using the exchange rates on the date the amount was received), in the form of an advance for a dividend that was declared in 2023.
+This amount was included in due to related parties until the dividend was declared.
+The value of the advanced dividend at December 31, 2022, using the year-end exchange rate was \$362,000.